 2.2 Increase Career and Technical Articulation with Four-Year Institutions

 2.3 Promote Diversity to Provide a Meaningful Educational Experience in Our Communities

-2.4 Establish Bridge Programs from Dual Credit, Career Pathways, Adult Education, and Extended Learning Services to Central Community College
+2.4 Establish Bridge Programs from Dual Credit, Career Pathways, Adult Education, and Community Workforce Education to Central Community College

 2.5 Strengthen Partnerships to Enhance Offerings and Expand Opportunities